nullishptr/toronto-crime-cts/README.md

 ## 📈 Data Sources

 This dashboard analyzes Toronto neighborhood crime data from 2014-2023, focusing on:
-- 6 CTS implementation sites (implemented in 2017)
+- 6 SCS implementation sites (implemented in 2017)
 - 6 control neighborhoods for comparison
 - Various violent crime categories